 Yes.
 For employment with the Police Department, Sheriff's Office, or Fire and Rescue Department, you will be required to complete and pass physical agility and written tests prior to a personal interview.
 For communications officer positions you will be required to complete and pass a written test prior to a personal interview.
 Additional selection criteria are listed with posted positions.
 Please review this information prior to applying for a public safety position.

 Not at this site.
 The Roanoke County School system hires independently of the County.
 You may contact them at 540-562-3900, ext.
 140. Or, you can visit the Roanoke County Public Schools website for more information.

-Links to OverDrive, cloudLibrary and other downloadable eBooks are available on our Virtual Library.
+Links to Libby, cloudLibrary and other downloadable eBooks are available in our eCollection.

-For a list of other services offered by Roanoke County Library, see Services and Policies.
+For a list of other services offered by Roanoke County Library, see How Do I on our homepage.